 Our Cultural Collections

-The South Australian Government, through Arts South Australia, oversees internationally significant cultural heritage collections comprising millions of items.
+The South Australian Government, oversees internationally significant cultural heritage collections comprising millions of items.
 The scope of these collections is substantial – spanning geological samples, locally significant artefacts, internationally important art objects and much more.
 These highly valuable collections are owned by the people of South Australia and held in trust for them by the State’s public institutions.
 The inaugural Our Cultural Collections publication shines a spotlight on each of South Australia’s cultural heritage collections, encouraging their discovery and deepening understanding of the extraordinary cultural heritage held in our State.

 Please see a guide to the treasures held by South Australia's collecting institutions in which Carrick Hill plays an important role.